AaronFriesen/coup-ai/README.md

 * GUI
 * Network capability

+Currently, it is implemented using a Stack of Actions (which are <Player, Move> pairs).
+The Controller exposes methods that allow the View to put Actions onto the stack from each player, and additionally has a method which executes those actions.

 The Player Card Reasoner
 ------------------------
 This is the module that tries to deduce what the other players have based on cards the agent has seen and actions he has seen enemies take.